pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ### <a id="filter-by-container"></a>Filtering by container

 To display logs for a specific container only, select the desired container from the **Container** drop-down menu.
-Clearing this drop-down menu causes logs for all containers within the pod to appear.
+Deselecting this drop-down menu causes logs for all containers within the pod to appear.

 ### <a id="filter-by-date-and-time"></a>Filtering by date and time

 To see all logs since a specific date and time, select or type the UTC timestamp in the **Since date** field.
-If no logs are displayed, try adjusting the timestamp to an earlier time.
+If no logs are displayed, adjust the timestamp to an earlier time.
-Clear this field to see all logs created since the pod was created.
+Deselect this field to see all logs created since the pod was created.

 ### <a id="changing-log-levels"></a>Changing log levels